 There is no great genius without some touch of madness. – Aristotle

 Other eccentric leaders include Howard Hughes, who locked himself in a darkened screening room for months, without bathing, surviving on chocolate bars and milk.
 And José Mujica, Uruguay’s 40th head of state, who was dubbed the world’s “poorest” president for living in a shack and donating 90% of his salary to charity.
-It begs the question: Does great leadership and eccentricity go hand in hand?
+It begs the question: Do great leadership and eccentricity go hand in hand?

 7 reasons why leaders may be eccentric